Mortgage Delinquency: What It Is And What It Means

 If after evaluating all your options, it’s determined that there was no realistic path to you staying in your home, there are a few options that are preferable to a full foreclosure.
 One of them is a short sale.

 A short sale is a sale in which the lender agrees to take less than what you owe on the mortgage in order to get something out of the sale without having to spend the time and expense involved in a foreclosure.
-The lender approves all offers and must manage the sale.
+The lender will review offers for approval or denial and must manage the sale.

 The big advantage of a short sale for a borrower is that the credit impact isn’t as severe as it would be with a foreclosure.
 In fact, you may be able to qualify for a mortgage again right away if you’re getting an FHA loan and you didn’t miss any mortgage or installment payments in the 12 months prior to the short sale date or in the year prior to applying for your new mortgage.
 Otherwise, the minimum waiting period for most people with a past short sale is 3 years (2 if you qualify for a VA loan).